 As we add up the numbers, we check to make sure they were processed correctly and that they make sense by comparing them to other data.
 If something doesn’t look right, we take a closer look and fix it if there’s a problem.

 We not only used internal data sources to ensure quality, but external as well.
 Several efforts formed the cornerstone to harnessing the power of those data including a Fusion Center, a Decennial Field Quality Monitoring (DFQM) program, and a Real Time Analysis of Data (RTAD) effort.
 Information about these and more can be found in the Multidimensional Quality Assessment of the United States 2020 Census by UNECE.

 More information about the extensive planning and operations that go into conducting a quality census are available in the 2020 Census Operational Plan.

 One way we evaluate the quality of a census is looking at operational quality metrics.
-For the first time, we plan to release a number of data quality indicators along with the first results from the 2020 Census.
+For the first time, we released a number of data quality indicators along with the first results from the 2020 Census.

 The experts are from three groups: